 Transporting the Trailer in a Car

-Should you wish to go exploring further afield, stashing the Thule trailer in a car boot is, of course, a viable option.
+Should you wish to go exploring further afield, stashing the Thule trailer in a car trunk is, of course, a viable option.
 The wheels come off, the trailer partially folds down, the rear handle folds down, thereby taking up less space in the boot.
 This allows you to take the trailer to national parks, forests, bike trails, beaches, mountains or holiday destinations further than you can comfortably travel on the e-bike.

 Folding down the trailer and loading it into the boot takes about 30 seconds – 1 minute when you’re familiar with the process.
 You can lift it inside with one person, but having a second person makes the job easier.
 Most hatchback cars, estate/combi/station wagons or SUVs should fit the trailer comfortably.
 It might be a struggle to fit it inside some saloon/sedans, depending on your boot dimensions.
 Check the table below for the full list of dimensions.